murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 .. figure:: kitematic.png
    :align: center

-Demos Included In the Distribution
+Demos included in the Distribution
 ----------------------------------

 There are several demos included within the CellOrganizer software bundle.
 These demos are intended to illustrate CellOrganizer's functionality, and should be used to familiarize the user with the input/output format of various top-level functions such as **img2slml** and **slml2img**.